-The two-sample t-test is one of the most commonly used hypothesis tests in Lean Six Sigma work.
+The two-sample t-test is one of the most commonly used hypothesis tests in Data Analytics or Lean Six Sigma work.
 The two-sample t-test offers the statistics for comparing average of two groups and identify whether the groups are really significantly different or if the difference is due instead to random chance.

 Most importantly, it helps to answer questions like whether the average success rate is higher after implementing a new sales tool than before or whether the test results of patients who received a drug are better than test results of those who received a placebo.